 Oregon City is a medium-sized city located in the state of Oregon.
-With a population of 35,831 people and 11 constituent neighborhoods, Oregon City is the 17th largest community in Oregon.
+With a population of 36,360 people and 11 constituent neighborhoods, Oregon City is the 17th largest community in Oregon.

 Housing costs in Oregon City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Oregon.

-The per capita income in Oregon City in 2010 was $26,831, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
-This equates to an annual income of $107,324 for a family of four.
+The per capita income in Oregon City in 2010 was $30,667, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
+This equates to an annual income of $122,668 for a family of four.
 However, Oregon City contains both very wealthy and poor people as well.

+Oregon City is a somewhat ethnically-diverse city.
 The people who call Oregon City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oregon City residents report their race to be White, followed by Asian.
-Important ancestries of people in Oregon City include Irish, English, Norwegian, and Swedish.
+The greatest number of Oregon City residents report their race to be White, followed by Native American.
+Important ancestries of people in Oregon City include German, English, Irish, Norwegian, and Italian.